 10 Days Jewish Tour – Morocco Jewish Heritage Tour in 2023

 Travel to Morocco’s Imperial Cities and Jewish Heritage sites.
-This is a fascinating and educational tour for first-time travellers to Morocco interested in Jewish Heritage.
-Explore historic synagogues, holy tombs, picturesque markets, spice souks, stunning landscapes and Andalusian gardens.
+This is a fascinating and educational tour for first-time travelers to Morocco interested in Jewish Heritage.
+Explore historic synagogues, holy tombs, picturesque markets, spice souks, stunning landscapes, and Andalusian gardens.
 Visit the Jewish Museum, the first in Africa and the only one in the Muslim world.
 Attend Jewish services on the Sabbath and bread on Shabbat at a historic Jewish home.

 Duration: A 10-Day Jewish Heritage Morocco Private Tour

 English, Arabic, French Speaking Driver, Local, Expert Historical Guides

 Starting & Finishing Point: Casablanca or anywhere in Morocco

 TOUR ITINERARY: A 10-Day Jewish Heritage Morocco Private Tour